jabha400bc/filebeat/Readme.md

 1. This section contains steps for this tutorial.

 ### Prepare
 1. Use ubuntu 18.04 instance.
-Or Amazon Linux instance
+Or Amazon Linux instance.
+    * Make sure to use correct scripts for your platform.
 2. Clone this repo.
 3. Go to repo's directory.

 ### Install Elasticsearch
 1. Run elasticsearch installer.
+Make sure to use correct scripts for your platform.
     ```
     ./install_elasticsearch.sh
     ```